 Verify with the Utility Company

 Contact the Company’s Customer Service Department.
-Call the utility company’s customer service and share the account number and bill details to get confirmation that it’s authentic.
+Contact the utility company’s customer service and provide the account number and bill details to confirm that the information is authentic.
 In fact, many utility companies offer online customer portals where you can quickly log in to check account details and billing history.

 Use Official Channels.
 Email the utility company’s official customer service address with the bill attached, asking for confirmation of its authenticity.
 Or you can also visit the utility company’s local office with the bill in question.